jaskiratsingh-og/UK---Colloniser-to-Collapse/README.md

 ## Author

-Built by Jaskirat, in collaboration with [friend's name] — a self-directed portfolio project combining interests in economics, geopolitics, and data analytics.
+Built by Jaskirat, — a self-directed portfolio project combining interests in economics, geopolitics, and data analytics.